 These are just a few that you will be almost guaranteed to encounter during a trip to India, especially if you are traveling in the north.
 (By comparison, the South is a much friendlier place for travelers who have the above fears.)

-When I was invited to attend a blogger’s tour and conference in Sri Lanka, an island nation located off the coast of India, I was a bit worried about what I was going to find.
+When I was invited to attend a blogger’s tour and conference about Sri Lanka tourism, an island nation located off the coast of India, I was a bit worried about what I was going to find.
 I knew that there were some similarities in culture between the two, but other than a few facts here or there the knowledge I had on the country was quite minimal.
 Was it going to give me the same experience like India did?

 If you have this same thought as I did, rest easy.
 You’ll find none of those issues in Sri Lanka.